 Top Tip 4: If you are going out for a cycle on your own, make sure you tell someone where you are going and how long it should take you.
 You are loved and you don’t want people worrying.

 These are just four of the many cycling routes to conquer in the surrounding areas of Holgates.
 If you need any information on accommodation for you and your family, we can certainly help with that.
-And the refreshing drink you deserve at the end of your bike ride, well that’s what The Royal is for!
+And the refreshing drink you deserve at the end of your bike ride, well that’s what we are here for!